The SOA Advisory Board meets between two and four times per year, providing feedback to the SOA director, faculty, and students.

 Mr. Okabe is active on community and professional association boards and committees.
 He is currently a board member of the Chamber of Commerce of Hawai‘i and Diamond Head Theater boards and serves as a member of the Finance Committee for both organizations.
 He is also the Chair of the Healthcare Association of Hawaii CFO Roundtable and serves on the CFO Fellowship Program Advisory Group for The Health Management Academy.

-Rodriguez served as the managing partner of Ernst & Young from 1978 until retiring in 2007.
-His 40-year career in the accounting profession included serving companies in the financial services, healthcare, airlines, retail, hospitality, real estate and insurance industries.
-In addition to his work in audit-related matters, Rodriguez also provided services that covered taxes, internal control system evaluations, and other operational activities for local and mainland companies with global locations.
+Larry Was a partner of Ernst & Young and served as the managing partner of the Hawaii practice until retiring in 2007.
+His 40-year career in the accounting Profession included serving companies in the financial services, healthcare, airlines, retail, hospitality, real estate and insurance industries.
+In addition to his work in audit-related matters, Larry also provided services that covered taxes, internal control system evaluations, and other operational activities for local and mainland companies with global locations.

-Rodriguez is involved with many local charities and community groups, and serves on the boards of Sennet Capital, Ho‘okele Health Innovations, LLC and Tissue Genesis, Inc.
+Larry is involved with many local charities and community groups, and currently serves on the Board of Directors of DTRIC Insurance Company.

 Audit Partner | Spire Hawaii LLP